FANMixco/toastmasters-timer-legacy/README.md

 ![timer7](https://store-images.s-microsoft.com/image/apps.10836.13531949597940943.58694a5d-6296-42b1-83f7-933b36a72178.cb00b11b-337b-4c07-9a28-914040316245?w=1399&h=787&q=60)

-The project is open-source and can be implemented, modified or improved freely without any constrain.
-Feel free to hack it, share new your ideas and thoughts about it.

-You can download the compiled versions in the official stores of:
+Furthermore, you can download the compiled versions in the official stores of:

 **Android:**